-As many as 30 students enter Elon each year as the new class of Journalism or Communications Fellows.
+About 25 students enter Elon each year as the new class of Communications Fellows.

 Theoretical concepts learned in special Fellows courses come alive as students gain real-world experience working with the student-run newspaper and online news site, radio or television station, the student public relations society, the campus film society or through an internship at a regional or national media site.

-Special Courses: Fellows sections of Communications in a Global Society and Digital Media Convergence explore the world of contemporary communications.
-Students also can apply for a special Winter term experience in Los Angeles fully funded by the program.
+Special Courses: Fellows sections of Communications in a Global Age, Media Writing, Creating Multimedia Content and Great Ideas: Issues and Research explore the world of contemporary communications.
+Students also can apply for a special Winter term experience in Florida fully funded by the program.

 Capstone Experience: In the senior year, Fellows work on a major senior project/capstone experience.
 These projects may include original research, investigation of a media or communications topic, or a performance presentation in your area of interest.